 - Talk to your relatives.
 If any of them have created a family tree, ask them to share it with you (if it’s on a genealogy site, they might share it with your free account).

-- If your public library offers genealogy resources at your local branch, find your library card, then visit your local library.
+- If your public library offers genealogy resources at your local branch, find your library card (or sign up for one), then visit your local library.

 - Ancestry.com Academy – videos, webinars, tutorials